Omikhleia/awesome-sile-books/README.md

 - Decent choice of fonts: Libertinus, EB Garamond, Zallman Caps.

+Or see further down for a Docker image, if you prefer to be quickly bootstrapped without installing anything.

 ## PDF generation

 For any book in the repository, you can generate a PDF with the following command: